odoo/documentation/content/applications/finance/accounting/bank/feeds/enablebanking.rst

 Link your bank accounts with Odoo
 ---------------------------------

 #.
-Start synchronization by clicking on :menuselection:`Accounting --> Configuration
+Start synchronization by clicking on :menuselection:`Accounting --> Configuration`
-   --> Add a Bank Account`.
-#.
-Select the institution you want to synchronize.
-You can see if Enable Banking is the
-   third party provider of the institution by selecting it.
-#.
-After giving and confirming your phone number, you are redirected to Enable Banking to finalize
-   the synchronization process.

 #.
 Make sure you give your consent to share your account information with Odoo by clicking Continue authentication.

    .. image:: enablebanking/enablebankingauth.png